computer-science-engineering/learning-computer-science/src/EducativeIo/GrokkingTheSystemDesignInterview/02-SystemDesignProblems/TwitterSearch/readme.md

   - key would be the word
   - value will be a list of TweetIDs of all tweets that contain that word.
 - Say each tweets has 40 words, and ignoring prepositions, around 15 words that need to be indexed.
-- This implies, each TweetsID will be stored 15 times in the index.
+- This implies, each TweetID will be stored 15 times in the index.
 - Memory needed = (1460 * 15) + 2.5 MB ~= 21 TB.
 - Given a high end server has around 144 GB memory, number of servers needed = 152.
 - **Sharding**